Toni-SM/skrl/docs/source/intro/examples.rst

     - Set a learning rate scheduler: **FrankaCabinet**, **Humanoid**
     - Define a reward shaping function: **Ingenuity**, **Quadcopter**, **ShadowHand**

 The PPO agent configuration is mapped, as far as possible, from the rl_games' A2C-PPO `configuration for Omniverse Isaac Gym environments <https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs/tree/main/omniisaacgymenvs/cfg/train>`_.
-The following list shows the mapping between the two configurations
+Shared models or separated models are used depending on the value of the :literal:`network.separate` variable.
+The following list shows the mapping between the two configurations:configurations

 .. code-block:: bash